'Enough is enough': China attacks US at Security Council - France 24

 Using a phrase often told by US leaders to China, Zhang said, "The US should understand that a major power should behave like a major power."

-The US ambassador to the United Nations, Kelly Craft, voiced anger at the tone of the session, which was presided over by Niger's president, Issoufou Mahamadou.
+Speaking earlier in the session, the US ambassador to the United Nations, Kelly Craft, voiced anger at the tone.

 "You know, shame on each of you.
 I am astonished and I am disgusted by the content of today's discussion," Craft said.